pauldambra/blog_source/_posts/2023-03-01-february-month-notes.md

 ## Visit Italy at least twice

 I'm still figuring out when Italy #2 will be.
 I'd love to take daughter #1 to Sicily and then catch the train back up through the country.
-I can work, she can study and we can both enjoy the food and culture.
+I can work, she can study, and we can both enjoy the food and culture.
 Maybe a pipe-dream...

 ## 8 leisurely cycle rides